craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Cenva Minyo.md

 Cenva Minyo has a longstanding alliance with the [[Dwarven Kingdom Actstow]].

 ## Governance
-Each of Cenva Minyo's settlements is indepentantly organized by their Eldare - the oldest inhabitant of the settlement - but the Eldares work together easily and
+Each of Cenva Minyo's settlements is indepentantly organized by their Eldare - the oldest inhabitant of the settlement - but the Eldares work together easily and often, acting as members of the unofficial council of Eldares.

 [[Yahlin]]'s Eldare is named [[Raam ben Yarom]]